Skip to main content

 The Board and team work closely together.
 The Board bring invaluable knowledge and lived experience of Brent.

-They also oversee of all our work in line with our charitable objectives and strategy.
+They also oversee all our work in line with our charitable objectives and strategy.

 Our trustees